 She's at a music store near the OSU campus when he walks in.

 Joe calls her in every time he gets new (old) records because he knows she has a soft spot for old soul albums, especially Smoky Norful and Etta James.
-She's in the back corner with those thick studio headphones on listening to Solomon Burke's crooning when the newly familiar smell floats over to her and she hears him laughing as he talks to the store owner.
+She's in the back corner with those thick studio headphones on listening to Solomon Burke's crooning when her new favourite smell floats over to her and she hears him laughing as he talks to the store owner.

 "Sure Huddy, gimme a sec."